Fort Point Insider’s Guide

 - Golden Gate Transit buses – You can also take GGT buses 70 (Northbound – Novato), 30 (Northbound – San Rafael), and 101 (Northbound – Santa Rosa) to get to Fort Point.
 But be aware!
 The GGT is not part of Muni, so you will have to buy a different bus ticket from the normal Muni tickets.

 - Rent a bike – A really fun way to get to Fort Point is by renting a (preferably electric) bike!
-Dylan’s Tours’ bike shop offers 7-speed bikes, as well as electric bikes that will help you peddle up those steep hills effortlessly.
-The bike shop is conveniently located in North Beach, only a 15 minute bike ride away from Fort Point!
+Dylan’s’ bike shop offers 7-speed bikes, as well as electric bikes that will help you peddle up those steep hills effortlessly.
+The bike shop is conveniently located in North Beach, only a 15-minute bike ride away from Fort Point!

 - Drive to Fort Point – We always encourage people to take public transportation or to bike through the city, but driving to the Fort is also an option.
 Take the Highway 101 North and exit right at the Golden Gate Bridge Toll Plaza before getting on the Bridge.
 There is a wide range of parking spots, so parking won’t be a problem.
 You can also park at the Golden Gate Bridge visitor center and then walk to Fort Point.

-- Dylan’s Famous Tour – If you really want to know more about the history and get all the best local insights about Fort Point, we’d suggest you hop on a guided tour!
-Dylan’s Tours offers guided minibus tours that will take you to Fort Point for a photo stop, as well as customized private guided mini bus tours.
-After exploring some other cool neighborhoods in the city Dylan’s Tours will take you across the Golden Gate Bridge to a cute waterfront town called Sausalito and, depending on the tour you choose, Muir Woods National Monument.
+- Dylan’s Famous San Francisco Tour with Muir Woods – If you really want to know more about the history and get all the best local insights about Fort Point, we’d suggest you hop on a guided tour!
+Dylan’s offers guided minibus tours that will take you to Fort Point for a photo stop, as well as customized private guided minibus tours.
+After exploring some other cool neighborhoods in the city Dylan’s will take you across the Golden Gate Bridge to a cute waterfront town called Sausalito and, depending on the tour you choose, Muir Woods National Monument.
 You can also choose to do an Alcatraz add on if you really want the full San Francisco experience!